-Men get free PSA test, and free automated follow up call
+Men get free PSA test and free automated follow-up call

-Ottawa, Ontario – June 24, 2013 – On May 4th, more than 300 men in Ottawa received a free PSA test courtesy of the Ride For Dad and The Ottawa Hospital Foundation.
+On May 4th, more than 300 men in Ottawa received a free PSA test courtesy of the Ride For Dad and The Ottawa Hospital Foundation.
 Vocantas was proud to be a sponsor of the event, providing every man that received a test that day with an interactive follow up phone call to provide test result information.

 Garry Janz, Co-founder and President of Ride For Dad, said “I was not a believer in the beginning.
 I didn’t think that reaching out to our clinic attendees with an automated call would be well received.
 What I realized when I received the call myself was the efficiency and value in having an automated system.
 Instead of waiting weeks for results, our clinic attendees now had follow-up within 48 hours of their PSA test and we could connect with every man that attended and interact to collect some valuable data.”